 Before publishing the manuscript, the proofs will be sent to the authors by email.
 Only minor changes are allowed and any errors must be corrected; no change or additions to the edited manuscript will be allowed at this stage.
-The corrected proofs must be returned within 3 (three) days maximum of receipt, preferably by email.
-If the Editor does not receive the corrected proofs after 1 (one) week, it will be assumed that there are no errors for correction, and the manuscript will be published in the next issue.Offprints
+The corrected proofs must be returned to the editor by email and system in docx template.
+If the Editor does not receive the corrected proofs after 1 (one) week, it will be assumed that there are no errors for correction, and the manuscript will be published in the next issue according to the journal style.Offprints

 After publication, the Authors will be sent by email the published manuscript, and also the online published article which can be freely accessed and downloaded from the website.

 For further inquiries, please contact: